hima-97/ECG-Arrhythmia-Classification/README.md

 * Experiment 2:
   The model was trained with the top 6 features and 40 decision trees, following the same approach of similar successfull studies.

 * Experiment 3:
-  Hyperparameter tuning was implemented to identify the optimal configuration, focusing on the number of trees and top ranked features.
+  Hyperparameter tuning was implemented to identify the optimal number of trees and top ranked features to train the model with.

     The hyperparameter tuning was performed as follows: